ocavue/astrobook/.changeset/clean-walls-guess.md

 'astrobook': patch
 ---

-Add two new options `dashboardSubpath` and `storySubpath` to specify the subpath for the dashboard and story pages.
+Add two new options `dashboardSubpath` and `previewSubpath` to specify the subpath for the dashboard and story pages.